osmannyildiz/SharePlacesFrontend/README.md

 - [My course completion certificate](https://www.udemy.com/certificate/UC-00e3bd34-12ad-4afe-9733-49be96b896d7/)

-After the course, I kept learning and applying my new skills to this course's project.
+After the course, I kept learning and applying my new skills to this project.
 Here is a summary:
 - Moved from Create-React-App to Vite
 - Integrated TypeScript and Sass
 - Added new components and improved existing ones

-TODO:
+#### TODO:

 - [ ] Use TypeScript for backend as well
 - [ ] Integrate a geocoding service; use real coordinates of the given address instead of random coordinates
 - [ ] Group SCSS classes by prefixing them with a letter ("b" for block, "u" for utility, etc.)

+---

 Before releasing this project, I got permission from Academind via e-mail.